Henry III of France: Childhood

-Henry was born at the royal Château de Fontainebleau, the fourth son of King Henry II and Catherine de' Medici.
+Henry was born at the royal Château de Fontainebleau, as Alexandre Édouard, duc de Angoulême, the fourth son of King Henry II and Catherine de' Medici.
 He was a grandson of Francis I of France and Claude of France.
 His older brothers were Francis II of France, Charles IX of France, and Louis of Valois.
 He was made Duke of Angoulême and Duke of Orléans in 1560, then Duke of Anjou in 1566.

 He was his mother's favourite; she called him chers yeux ("precious eyes") and lavished fondness and affection upon him for most of his life.
 His elder brother, Charles, grew to detest him, partially because he resented his better health.

 The royal children were raised under the supervision of Diane de Poitiers, his father's mistress.

 Youth

 Although he was skilled and fond of fencing, he preferred to indulge his tastes for the arts and reading.
 These predilections were attributed to his Italian mother.
 Henry's favourite interests were hunting and riding.

 At one point in his youth Henry showed a tendency towards Protestantism as a means of rebelling.
 At the age of nine, he called himself "a little Huguenot", attended Mass only to please his mother, sang Protestant psalms to his sister Margaret (exhorting her all the while to change her religion and cast her Book of Hours into the fire), and even bit the nose off a statue of Saint Paul.
 His mother firmly cautioned him against such behaviour, and he would never again show any Protestant tendencies.
-Instead, he became staunchly Roman Catholic.
+Instead, he became staunchly Catholic.

-In the factional dispute that engulfed France in the wake of Henry II's death in 1559, Henry was solicited by Henry, son of Francis Duke of Guise, at the behest of Jacques, Duke of Nemours, to run away from court to be a figurehead for the ultra-Catholics.
+In the factional dispute that engulfed France in the wake of Henry II's death in 1559, Henry was solicited by Henry, son of Francis, Duke of Guise, at the behest of Jacques, Duke of Nemours, to run away from court to be a figurehead for the ultra-Catholics.
 However, the plot was uncovered before any action could be taken.

 Henry was known as a flaneur, who relished leisurely strolls through Paris and partook in the sociability in the busiest of neighbourhoods.
 He revelled in fairs, music, bilboquet and court masques.
 His extravagance in court entertainments cut him off from the common people.
 He was also a devout Catholic who introduced pious reforms into the city and he encouraged the French church to follow the edicts of the Council of Trent.